 Would you like to know how to handle a temper tantrum in public?

-Let’s first acknowledge there is nothing worse than being faced with how to handle a temper tantrum in public.
-All those judgmental eyes starting at you and the half whispered comments just at the moment when you’re standing there and your toddler’s arms and legs are failing all over the sidewalk.
+Let’s first acknowledge that there is nothing worse than having to handle a temper tantrum in public.
+All those judgmental stares and half-whispered comments just as you’re standing there with your toddler’s arms and legs flailing all over the sidewalk.
 So if you want to know how to handle a temper tantrum in public, here’s my answer to Monique.

-I think that I usually handle my almost 2 year olds tantrums quite well (I ignore her! ), but I struggle with the question of how to handle a temper tantrum in public?
-I find it challenging to manage the staring and questioning of ‘who’s kid is that,’ while I leave her laying on the floor screaming while I go off and help my older child get ready to leave the place we are at.
-I’m never far and am keeping an eye on what’s happening, but feel like I’m being that negligent parent.
+I think that I usually handle my almost 2-year-old’s tantrums quite well (I ignore her! ), but I struggle with the question of how to handle a temper tantrum in public.
+I find it challenging to manage the staring and questioning of “whose kid is that?” while I leave her laying on the floor screaming while I go off and help my older child get ready to leave the place we are at.
+I’m never far and am keeping an eye on what’s happening, but feel like I’m being a negligent parent.
 I’d love to just remove her from the situation, but often that is not a feasible option with my older one in tow.
 Suggestions?

 That’s a really good question.
 I understand how you feel completely.
-It’s very hard to handle a temper tantrum when you’ve got your hands full like that and people can often be judgmental when they shouldn’t.
-After all, I don’t think anyone should criticize until they’ve walked a mile in your shoes.
+It’s very hard to handle a temper tantrum when you’ve got your hands full like that, and people can often be judgmental when they shouldn’t be.
+After all, I don’t think anyone should criticize you until they’ve walked a mile in your shoes.

 If your youngest still decides it’s worth her while to throw a fit, first you have to analyze whether it’s a big enough temper to leave the store or more of a whiny cry session.
-If it’s the latter, you can simply ignore her as you’re doing and engage your older child in looking for something close by (ie. look occupied and not bothered).
+If it’s the latter, you can continue to simply ignore her and engage your older child in looking for something close by (i.e., look occupied and not bothered).
 Then when she’s finished, just resume your activity.

-Then when you notice your little one’s temper has subsided, take her out of the seat and resume your activity.
+Then, when you notice your little one’s temper has subsided, take her out of the seat and resume your activity.
 Don’t make a big deal of her temper.
-Everything is ok and she’s now back to doing things with you.
+Everything is ok, and she’s now back to doing things with you.
 The idea you want to give your child is that if you were going to do an activity before the meltdown, you must do it afterwards, so go back and resume doing your groceries.
-With any luck your cart will still be there.
-Doing that, shows your daughter that her meltdown has not altered what you do with your day.
-It probably won’t take her long to figure out that if her temper doesn’t get her anywhere, there’s really not much point in her having one.
+With any luck, your cart will still be there.
+Doing that shows your daughter that her meltdown has not altered what you do with your day.
+It probably won’t take her long to figure out that if her temper doesn’t get her anywhere, there’s really not much point in having one.
 That really is the key to how to handle a temper tantrum in public.

-Prevent temper trantums by spending time with your child together letting her help you
+Prevent temper tantrums by spending time with your child together, letting her help you.

-Just make sure too (as I’m sure you’re already doing) that as she gets bigger, you give her opportunities to vent her feeling in a positive way.
-The best way to do that include her in your day to day activities.
-If you’re sorting socks let her help and hand them to you or if your cleaning the kitchen give her a cloth too.
-It’s amazing how kids open up and talk when you do things together and it really helps prevent a lot of issues later on.
+Just make sure too—as I’m sure you’re already doing—that as she gets bigger, you give her opportunities to vent her feelings in a positive way.
+The best way to do that is to include her in your day-to-day activities.
+If you’re sorting socks, let her help and hand them to you, or if you’re cleaning the kitchen, give her a cloth too.
+It’s amazing how kids open up and talk when you do things together, and it really helps prevent a lot of issues later on.
 If you would like to know how to talk to your toddler to further prevent temper tantrums, visit my page on behaviour solutions that work here.
 Or you can read more about handling toddler tantrums with this post.

-For more help with your parenting, please visit my parenting services page.
+For personal help with your parenting, please visit my parenting services page.

 Hope that helps,